Rivejjj/split_pdf/README.md

 Divide pages of a pdf into two and arrange them one after the other.

+It can be used by simply running the .exe file and specifying the pdf name.
-Both the program and the pdf file must be in the same folder.
+Both the executable and the pdf file must be in the same folder.

-Run by console using: *python3 split.py file_name.pdf*
-Creates a new file called nuevo.pdf.
+Creates a new file called new_{file name}.pdf.
+You can also download the source code to check it out!

 Using pdfrw: https://github.com/pmaupin/pdfrw#file-reading-tokenization-and-parsing